Fujifilm X100V Review: Introduction

 - Compatible with legacy conversion lenses

-The X100-series has grown to be one of the most popular fixed-lens cameras.
-The iconic design hasn’t changed a great deal, yet Fujifilm has continued to find ways to improve it by listening carefully to those who use it day in, day out.
-Does the fifth member in the series still appeal and justify its four-figure price tag?
+With the fifth member in the X100-series, Fujifilm has continued to find ways to improve it by listening carefully to those who use it day in, day out.
+But does the X100V still appeal and justify a four-figure price tag from new?
 It’s time to find out…

 Fujifilm X100V Review: Features